-- Social covered bonds (obligations foncières) issued by CAFFIL will be used to refinance or finance the Eligible Health Loan Portfolio as defined in 3.1.
-All loans to the public healthcare sector are held on the balance sheet of CAFFIL - Social bonds issued by SFIL are direct, unconditional, unsecured and unsubordinated obligations of SFIL.
-Net proceeds of Social Bonds issued by SFIL will be used to refinance or finance the Eligible Health Loan Portfolio as defined in 3.1. by providing funding to CAFFIL
+Social covered bonds (obligations foncières) issued by CAFFIL will be used to finance and/or refinance the Eligible Health Loan Portfolio ("Health Loan Portfolio") as defined in 3.1.
+All exposures to the public healthcare sector are held on the balance sheet of CAFFIL,

+• Social bonds issued by SFIL are direct, unconditional, unsecured and unsubordinated obligations of SFIL.
+Net proceeds of Social Bonds issued by SFIL will be used to finance or refinance, in whole or in part, the Eligible Health Loan Portfolio as defined in 3.1. by providing funding to CAFFIL.

-In accordance with the ICMA Social Bond Principles 2018, SFIL's Social Note Framework contains the following key pillars:
+In accordance with the Social Bond Principles, SFIL's Social Note Framework contains the following key pillars:

-- Use of proceeds
+- Use of proceeds,

-- Process for Project Evaluation and Selection
+- Process for Project Evaluation and Selection,

-- Management of Proceeds
+- Management of Proceeds, and

 - Reporting